Highly-parallelized simulation of a pixelated LArTPC on a GPU: Conclusions

 We have also performed the comparison of a simulated sample of cosmic rays with the data acquired by a prototype LArTPC equipped with a large-scale pixelated readout system, called the ArgonCube Module-0 Demonstrator.
 Charge distributions in data and simulation are in general good agreement.

-The Module-0 LArTPC was moved from Bern to Fermilab in October 2021, where it will be tested on the NuMI neutrino beamline with three other identical modules, currently under construction \cite{module0}.
-The production of a dataset of accurately simulated neutrino interactions will be of fundamental importance for the analysis of this measurement. \texttt{larnd-sim} will also be used to simulate the detector response of the full ND-LAr detector and has been included into the DUNE Offline Computing Conceptual Design Report \cite{DUNE:2022fcw}.
-A workflow chaining together \texttt{edep-sim}, \texttt{larnd-sim} and a machine learning-based reconstruction stage is currently under development.
+The Module-0 LArTPC was moved from Bern to Fermilab in October 2021, where it will be tested on the NuMI neutrino beamline with three other identical modules, currently under construction \cite{module0}, {{forming the ND-LAr 2x2 prototype}}.
+The production of a dataset of accurately simulated neutrino interactions will be of fundamental importance for the analysis of this measurement. \texttt{larnd-sim} will also be used to simulate the detector response of the full ND-LAr detector and has been included into the DUNE Offline Computing Conceptual Design Report \cite{DUNE:2022fcw}. {The DUNE collaboration is already using \texttt{larnd-sim} on the NERSC Perlmutter supercomputer, which shares a similar GPU node architecture with Cori, to perform ND-LAr 2x2 prototype simulations.} A workflow chaining together \texttt{edep-sim}, \texttt{larnd-sim} and a machine learning-based reconstruction stage is currently under development.

 The choice of a high-level and largely supported programming language such as Python can enable the implementation of a fully differentiable simulator in the near future, by exploiting libraries commonly used in the machine learning and artificial intelligence fields (TensorFlow \cite{tensorflow2015-whitepaper}, JAX \cite{jax2018github}).
 A differentiable model will be able to use a gradient-based optimization, such as gradient descent, to automatically infer the detector simulation input and the detector physics model parameters.
 This technique has already been actively explored for the simulation of the photon propagation in a LArTPC \cite{siren}.